HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 `vvisp console <contract-apis>`

-If you do not enter a `<contract-apis>` value, it will automatically find contractApis in the current folder and run console.
+If you do not enter a `<contract-apis>` value, it will automatically find `contractApis/` in the current folder and run console.